 The proposals are designed to ensure that, in the event of a collision, victims are still able to claim from insurance companies even if the vehicle is in charge.
 It clarifies the point that a single insurance product must cover both instances; the driver and the car being in control, making it simple for car owners as they do not have to claim via the manufacturer, everything remains with the insurance company.

 Owners do need to be careful, they will be liable and not able to claim on the insurance if they either, forget or decide not to install an update that the policy requires them to, or if they make unauthorised changes to the car’s software.

-Feedback from the insurance industry regarding the proposals has, in general, been positive; it highlights the Government’s commitment to being at the forefront of the autonomous vehicle movement.
-The measures are also straight-forward and simple to interrupt, which is exactly what the industry had been demanding.
+Feedback from the insurance industry regarding the proposals have, in general, been positive; it highlights the Government’s commitment to being at the forefront of the autonomous vehicle movement.
+The measures are also straightforward and simple to interrupt, which is exactly what the industry had been demanding.